Easton Area Public Library: 20th century

-The Marx Room also holds what is considered by many to be the original Flag of Easton that was raised during the reading of the Declaration of Independence on July 8, 1776.
-It was also gifted to Captain Abraham Horn's Company as they left to march towards Camp DuPont, Marcus Hook during the War of 1812.
-When the company came home after the war, in 1821, they presented the flag to the library for safekeeping, where it has since remained.
+The Marx Room also holds what is widely considered the original Flag of Easton that was raised during one of the first public readings of the Declaration of Independence, which took place in Easton on July 8, 1776.
+The flag was also later given to Captain Abraham Horn's Company as they left to march tos Camp DuPont in Marcus Hook during the War of 1812.
+When the company returned at the end of the war, they presented the flag to the library for safekeeping, where it has since remained.